 The best way to figure out whether or not humidity is a problem for your instrument is to purchase a hygrometer and test out the humidity levels in your guitar room.
 Personally, I would recommend the Oasis OH-2 Digital Hydrometer with a full clip, because it’s a convenient hygrometer to use that’s pretty accurate and readily affordable, guaranteed for five full years.

-The Oasis OH-2 Digital Hygrometer come with an incredibly slim profile that has a secure Velcro mount that can fit just about anywhere.
+The Oasis OH-2 Digital Hygrometer comes with an incredibly slim profile that has a secure Velcro mount that can fit just about anywhere.
 There is an advanced humidity sensor that’s in the Oasis OH-2 Digital Hygrometer that’ll ensure accuracy for years to come.
 Once you turn on your hygrometer, your humidity should be between 40%-50%!

 While a little bit of humidity will only bring around minor damages, if you aren’t a progressive path to keeping your humidity levels under control, it can bring around major damage to your guitar that can be completely irreversible.